astroumd/PHYS265-spring24/code_project.md

 Your instructors may give you a dataset to fit and compare results.

-### 2. Browsing "python" on ascl.net
+### 2. Browsing for "python" codes on ASCL

-This list is derived from https://ascl.net/code/search/python What you see below is a first cut, and as you might read this draft, may well disappear in the final version.
+This list below is an extraction from https://ascl.net/code/search/python What you see below is a first cut, and as you might read this draft, may well disappear in the final version.